Badminton in Singapore: Notable players

 Wong Peng Soon and Ong Poh Lim were the only two shuttlers till date to have won the All England Open Badminton Championships, when they represented the state of Singapore (before independence) to participate in this prestigious tournament.
 Wong was the first Asian to win the All-England men's singles title in 1950, and he won the title again in 1951, 1952, and 1955.
 Ong won the All-England men's doubles title in 1954, having previously reached the finals of both the men's singles and doubles (with Ismail Marjan) at the All-England in 1951.
-Wong, Ong and Ismail are also members of the great Malayan teams (where Singapore was part of back then) that dominated the Thomas Cup in the late 1940s to the mid 1950s.
+Wong, Ong and Ismail are also members of the great Malayan teams (where Singapore was part of back then) that dominated the Thomas Cup in the late 1940s to the mid-1950s.
 Ismail became the first Malay to lift the Thomas Cup when he won it in the 1952 edition.

 After Singapore's independence in 1965, Wong Shoon Keat became the first Singaporean shuttler to win the men's singles gold at the 1983 SEA Games when he upset Indonesia's shuttler, Hastomo Arbi in the final.
 In 2002, Li Li would become Singapore first ever badminton gold medalist at the Commonwealth Games when she captured the women's singles title.
-In 2011, Fu Mingtian delivered Singapore’s second SEA Games individual badminton gold medal when she won the women's singles title, a first for Singapore in that event.
+In 2011, Fu Mingtian delivered Singapore's second SEA Games individual badminton gold medal when she won the women's singles title, a first for Singapore in that event.

 In 2021, Loh Kean Yew created history by becoming Singapore's first world champion, after winning the men's singles title at the 2021 BWF World Championships.
-He is also the only Singaporean shuttler to be in the top 10 of the current BWF World Ranking.

 In 2022, the husband and wife pair of Terry Hee and Jessica Tan clinched a historic badminton mixed doubles gold at the Commonwealth Games.

 Other notable players include, Ronald Susilo, who was ranked World No.6 in 2004, is Singapore first male shuttler to reach top 10 in the world ranking since BWF (then IBF) started their official ranking system.
 Zarinah Abdullah, known for being the first female professional badminton player in Singapore, is the nation highest ranked female shuttler when she peaked at World No.7 in 1993.

 Yeo Jiamin, a former World Junior No.1, is the first Singaporean in either the junior or senior categories to made it to the top of the BWF's ranking system.
 Yeo is also the first Singaporean to qualify and play in the season-ending BWF World Tour Finals.

 Tay Wei Ming, was Singapore's first ever Para-Badminton world champion.
-He won the BWF Para-Badminton World Championships in 2017, when he partnered Indonesia's Suryo Nugroho to defeat the World No.1 Malaysian pairing of Cheah Liek Hou and Hairol Fozi Saaba to claim gold in the men’s doubles SU5.
+He won the BWF Para-Badminton World Championships in 2017, when he partnered Indonesia's Suryo Nugroho to defeat the World No.1 Malaysian pairing of Cheah Liek Hou and Hairol Fozi Saaba to claim gold in the men's doubles SU5.